juji-io/datalevin/doc/query.md

 counts can be immediately read from the index, without performing actual range scan to count them.
-For example, in our storage schema, the number of datoms matching `[?e :an-attr "bound value"]` pattern can be obtained from the `:ave` index in constant time.
-Other counts can also be cheaply counted.
-For example, cardinality (number of distinct values) of an attribute can be obtained by counting only the number of keys in an `ave` range.
-There is no need to maintain expensive and often inaccurate statistics.
+For example, in our storage schema, the number of datoms matching `[?e :an-attr "bound value"]` pattern can be obtained from the `:ave` index in constant time, without maintaining specialized statistics collecting facilities and storage.

 ## Query Optimizations